 The Real Poop

-You feel deeply connected with a spiritual force, you prefer to be alone with your thoughts, you really like wearing your bathrobe, and now you're looking for a career that gels with all these traits.
-Unfortunately, becoming a Jedi isn't a viable career path in this galaxy.
+You feel deeply connected with a spiritual force.
+You prefer to be alone with your thoughts.
+You really like wearing your bathrobe.
+And you're looking for a career that gels with all these traits; unfortunately becoming a Jedi isn't a viable career path (in this galaxy, anyway).

-Nuns and monks live deeply spiritual lives, spend a lot of time alone, and their “habits” (the black dress robe thing) aren't that different from a bathrobe.
-But like becoming a Jedi, becoming a nun or a monk requires a lot of personal sacrifices on your part.
-Beyond the fact that their robes aren’t made out of terrycloth, and that no, you don't get a light saber.
+Nuns and monks live deeply spiritual lives, spend a lot of time alone, and their habits/orange robes/togas (depending) aren't that different from a bathrobe.
+Like becoming a Jedi, though, becoming a nun or a monk requires a lot of personal sacrifices on your part.
+Beyond the fact that your robe won't be made out of terrycloth, and that no, you don't get a light saber.
 You don't even get a salary (source).

-Basically, it can be an incredibly lonely and visually un-stimulating life to sign up for.
-The only real upshots here are the free healthcare and that pesky, all-consuming love you have for your maker.
+Make no mistake, it can be an incredibly lonely life to sign up for—one where the only real upshots here are the free healthcare and that all-consuming love you have for your maker.
 It can also be one of the most soulful and fulfilling jobs you can have.
 The trouble is, you'll never know if it's right for you until you actually agree to do it.